LTC Tree

 You haven't checked any of the honest questions yet — scroll back up and see what you actually agree with.

-We'll screen-share quotes from up to 11 carriers — traditional, hybrid, and annuity-based — for your specific age, health, and state.
-You can ask anything you like and leave with a printed comparison either way.
+One Zoom screen share.
+Quotes from up to 11 carriers — traditional, hybrid, and annuity-based — for your specific age, health, and state.
+Ask anything, leave with a printed comparison either way.
 No commitments.
 No follow-up if you're a no.

+About this tool.
 Educational illustration only.
 Not financial, tax, or legal advice.
-Sample premiums shown are illustrative averages for a partnered policy with a 36-month benefit period, 90-day elimination period, and 3% compound inflation protection.
+Sample premiums are illustrative averages for a partnered policy with a 36-month benefit, 90-day elimination, and 3% compound inflation protection.
 Real-world rates vary by carrier, state, health, and plan design.
 Insurance policy guarantees are subject to the financial strength and claims-paying ability of the issuing carrier.

-Source data: Genworth Cost of Care Survey 2024 (median cost figures); HHS Administration for Community Living (lifetime care need statistics); Medicare.gov (coverage limitations).
-Nothing on this page constitutes a recommendation to buy or not buy a specific product.
+Source data.
+Genworth Cost of Care Survey 2024 (median cost figures); HHS Administration for Community Living (lifetime care need statistics); Medicare.gov (coverage limitations).
+Nothing here constitutes a recommendation to buy or not buy a specific product.
 Coverage suitability depends on your full financial picture.
 Talk to a licensed broker (us or any other) before deciding.